iainhouston/iainhouston.github.io/_posts/2019-12-15-Quickly_AddNew_Posts.markdown

 1.  accept a different `BLOGPATH` as an optional override argument,

 As is, it represents a bit of digging into `zsh`'s' Parameter Expansion functionality; which I later ditched in favour of `regexp-replace`.
 Why?

+Please see an upcoming post describing why or how I switched back to using `zsh`'s parameter expansion expressions.

 ```sh
 #!/bin/zsh